xiaoxianyu-office/mm/Mob-Examples.md

 ### The Adventurer

-A simple mob that protects the land, attacking hostile mobs with an iron sword, speaks randomly and celebrates his victories.
+A simple mob that protects the land, attacking hostile mobs with an iron sword, speaks randomly, defends himself against attackers, and celebrates his victories.

 ---